Mozambique tilapia: Parental care

 Typically, Mozambique tilapias, like all species belonging to the genus Oreochromis and species like Astatotilapia burtoni, are maternal mouthbrooders, meaning that spawn is incubated and raised in the mouth of the mother.
 Parental care is, therefore, almost exclusive to the female.
 Males do contribute by providing nests for the spawn before incubation, but the energy costs associated with nest production is low relative to mouthbrooding.
 Compared to nonmouthbrooders, both mouthbrooding and growing a new clutch of eggs is not energetically feasible.
 Thus, Mozambique tilapias arrest oocyte growth during mouthbrooding to conserve energy.
 Even with oocyte arrest, females that mouthbrood take significant costs in body weight, energy, and low fitness.
 Hence, parental-offspring conflict is visible through the costs and benefits to the parents and the young.
 A mother caring for her offspring carries the cost of reducing her own individual fitness.
 Unlike most fish, Mozambique tilapias exhibit an extended maternal care period believed to allow social bonds to be formed.

 Use in aquaculture

-Mozambique tilapia are hardy individuals that are easy to raise and harvest, making them a good aquacultural species.
+Mozambique tilapia are hardy, being easy to raise and harvest, making them a good aquacultural species.
 They have a mild, white flesh that is appealing to consumers.
 This species constitutes about 4% of the total tilapia aquaculture production worldwide, but is more commonly hybridized with other tilapia species.
 Tilapia are very susceptible to diseases such as whirling disease and ich.
 Mozambique tilapia are resistant to wide varieties of water quality issues and pollution levels.
 Because of these abilities they have been used as bioassay organisms to generate metal toxicity data for risk assessments of local freshwater species in South Africa rivers.

-Other names

-The species is known by a number of other names including: